komad1na/box-storage-inventory/README.md

 5. View detailed change information with timestamps

 ### Importing Data

+#### Getting a Template

+1. Go to **Help → Export CSV Import Template**
+2. Save the template file
+3. The template includes:
+   - Correct headers
+   - Example rows using your actual box names
+   - Detailed instructions as comments

+#### Importing Your Data

 1. Go to **File → Import from CSV**
 2. Select a CSV file with columns: `Item Name`, `Box`, `Quantity`